LiHuanyu-PhD/Lihuanyu-PhD.github.io/_pages/about.md

 # 🎖 Honors and Awards

+-  Aug.
+2026:🎖️ Awarded the Top Reviewer 2026 by IEEE Transactions on Geoscience and Remote Sensing

 - Apr.
 2026:🎖️ Awarded the <a href="https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=11493606" style="text-decoration: none;">Excellence in Review 2025</a> by IEEE Journal of Oceanic Engineering

 - Feb.
 2025: 🎖️ Our paper <a href="https://www.sciencedirect.com/science/article/pii/S0924271624004726" style="text-decoration: none;">Underwater image captioning: Challenges, models, and datasets</a> was awarded <a href="https://www.sciencedirect.com/journal/isprs-journal-of-photogrammetry-and-remote-sensing/about/featured-articles/2025-featured-article" style="text-decoration: none;">Featured Article </a> of ISPRS Journal of Photogrammetry and Remote Sensing. (**Only 12 out of 364 papers selected**.)